balena-io-experimental/balena-migrate/README.md

 SSH password for device.

+**Warning:**
+* Please be aware that passwords are being stored without encryption in text files and might show up in logs.
+It is recommended to use private/public key authentification instead.
+* When using this option the **migdb-migrate** will attempt to use **sshpass** utility that needs to be installed prior to using **migdb-migrate** with the --passwd option.

 If this parameter is present in **migdb-add-unit**, it will be written to the unit file and override the same option given elsewhere.

 **MIG_SSH_PORT**